 The many edible wonders of the nightshade plant family

-Admittedly, we have a bit of an infatuation with nightshades.
+Admittedly, we have a bit of an infatuation with plants in the nightshade family.
 Each year, our garden is loaded with eggplants, tomatoes, tomatillos, ground cherries, cape gooseberries, wonderberries, and other berries that all belong in the Nightshade family (Solanaceae).

 Both plants likely have a common ancestor in Africa, as this fascinating report from the National Resources Institute at University of Greenwich details.
-And, no, they’re not genetically related to true huckleberries in the Ericaceae family (which we call “blueberries” here in the southeast).
+And, no, they’re not genetically related to true huckleberries in the Ericaceae family, which we call “blueberries” here in the southeast.